monstermuffin/awesome-mini-pc/CONTRIBUTING.md

 - Reference existing YAML files in the repository as templates.
 - Nested lists and objects must follow the exact structure of the existing device files.

+# Thank You!

+Thank you for your contribution.